RateCity.com.au

 Novated lease

-A novated lease is where an employer leases a car for an employee’s use (which can include personal use) and pays for the lease using the employee’s pre-tax salary as a salary sacrifice.
+A novated lease is where an employer leases a car for an employee’s use (including personal use) and pays for the lease using the employee’s pre-tax salary as a salary sacrifice.
 Because this lowers the employee’s taxable income, it can help to reduce the tax an employee pays.

 However, there may also be fringe benefits tax to consider, and because you’re only leasing the car, you may not own the vehicle outright at the end of the novated lease, though some financiers offer a purchase option.